 In 2015 Tara opened Athena Counseling, her private practice in Santa Rosa, CA where she treats a range of mental health and relational problems with specialties in rape trauma and anxiety disorders.
-Her approach builds on a genuinely caring and authentic therapeutic relationship and combines the best of current evidenced based practices and effective approaches such as Cognitive Behavioral Therapy, Mindfulness, and Solution Focused Therapy.
+Her approach builds on a genuinely caring and authentic therapeutic relationship and combines the best of current evidenced based practices and effective approaches such as Cognitive Behavioral Therapy, Internal Family Systems, and EMDR.

 Tara received her B.A. in Deaf Studies with a minor in Human Sexuality from California State University, Northridge in 2007 and her M.A. in Clinical Psychology from Antioch University Santa Barbara in 2011.
 She received her clinical training at the Santa Barbara Rape Crisis Center, where she provided crisis interventions, support groups, and individual therapy for survivors of sexual abuse and their families.
 Her volunteer work with rape survivors inspired her to pursue a license in Marriage and Family Therapy and enroll at Antioch University.
 Post graduation she was invited to assume the position of Program Coordinator for the Masters of Art in Clinical Psychology program after serving as student assistant to the position for two years.

 In 2012 she relocated to the Bay Area and began training with Almaden Valley Counseling Service, a community based counseling center in San Jose, CA. The program emphasized school-based counseling and she worked with teens on a high school campus helping them manage anxiety, depression, academic stress, and personal conflicts.
 She also provided individual and family therapy in a community clinic setting, focusing on cases of childhood trauma and anxiety.
 She was hired to serve administrative staff as Intake Coordinator where she helped hundreds of people connect to therapists and services suited to their needs.